Showing posts with label education and development. Show all posts

 PNG Vision 2050

-PNG Vision 2050 identifies eight strategic visions that the country should focus on to achieve its long-term development goals.
-These strategic visions are:
+PNG Vision 2050 identifies eight strategic visions that the country should focus on to achieve its long-term development goals:

 Urgent actions to meet PNG Vision 2050